hiimtaylorjones/heroku-consulting-example/development_notes.md

 For more info on H12 errors, check out the Heroku documentation here: https://devcenter.heroku.com/articles/error-codes#h12-request-timeout

+Heroku also has a helpful article on general approaches towards H12 errors: https://help.heroku.com/PFSOIDTR/why-am-i-seeing-h12-request-timeouts-high-response-times-in-my-app

 ## A Few Notes on Finding Performance Issues

 Our Posts index sticks out as the area that needs the most attention right now.
 However, that's not to say that other parts of our application might suffer from similar performance issues down the road.
 I usually look at three general steps when diagnosing an issue: